 Shadows are a great way to add realism to your games.
 However, dynamic (realtime) shadows, can come with a significant runtime performance cost.
 For a more performant way of adding static shadows to your scene.
 See Lightmaps.

 Now you need to specify which graphical objects in your scene cast and receive shadows.
-By default, all model components receive shadows but do not cast them.
-Therefore, in order to see an entity cast shadows, select it in the Hierarchy, locate the model component in the Inspector and check the 'Cast Shadows' option.
+By default, all render and model components cast and receive shadows.
+To modify these properties, select the entity in the Hierarchy, locate the render or model component in the Inspector and uncheck the 'Cast Shadows' or 'Receive Shadows' option as required.

 The shadow mapping technique used by PlayCanvas has only finite resolution.
 Therefore, you may need to tune some values to make them look as good as possible.
 The following properties can be found in the Light Component UI.